 Assessment Criteria and Methodology:

-– Self-Assessments, at either level: leverage the assessment procedures found in NIST SP 800-171A Section 2.1.
-Self-assessment objectives are provided for each practice of either level and are based on the criteria found in the 171A.
+– CMMC 2.0 Level 1 & 2 Assessment, at either level: leverage the assessment procedures found in NIST SP 800-171A Section 2.1.
+CMMC 2.0 Level 1 & 2 Assessment objectives are provided for each practice of either level and are based on the criteria found in the 171A.

-– Each Assessment Procedure will contain: (1) an assessment objective and (2) a set of potential assessment methods and objects that can be used to conduct the assessment.
+– Each CMMC 2.0 Level 1 & 2 Assessment Procedure will contain: (1) an assessment objective and (2) a set of potential assessment methods and objects that can be used to conduct the assessment.

 – Each objective contains a determination statement linked to the content of the specific practice being assessed.
 Assessment objects can contain: